2.3 Installing Rattle

 After you start up R in a terminal you will see R’s prompt as >.
 It is at this prompt that you type R commands.

-Before installing Rattle on MacOS and Windows you may want to run the following R command to ensure the requisite R packages are installed.
+Before installing Rattle on MacOS and Windows you may want to run the above R command, install.packages to ensure the requisite R packages are installed.
 For the Debian and Ubuntu GNU/Linux distributions see Section 2.4 for pre-compiled operating system packages to install instead of requiring R compiling and install the packages.

-For reference, these are the packages that will load from the R library into your Rattle Console as they are needed by Rattle.
+For reference, these are the packages that will load from the R library into your Rattle Console, as they are needed by different Rattle operations.

 You can check that a package has been properly installed by loading one of the packages from the R library: